-No, I’m not reviewing another game with two different versions or two different games, it’s actually the same game with two different titles, that’s all!
+No, I’m not reviewing another game with 2 different versions or 2 different games, it’s actually the same game with 2 different titles, that’s all!
 And it’s one of the most ported and influential games of all times.
-Even if you don’t recognize the title, I assure you that at least you’ll find the gameplay familiar.
+Even if you don’t recognise the title, I assure you that at least you’ll find the gameplay familiar.
 I’m talking about Pipe Mania aka Pipe Dream.

 But first let’s take a look at the covers, shall we?

 This is the European cover and probably the most famous one.
 While I do enjoy the cartoony plumber at the bottom with a huge wrench trying to fix a pipe, I still to this day, don’t understand the huge screaming face that covers almost all of the cover.
 Is that supposed to be one of the developers?
 Or just a frustrated player?
 Am I going to feel frustrated and scream like that by playing this game?

 But at least the back cover is a bit better: